Before you decide on a mortgage broker, make sure you're asking the right questions.

 Ask how much of a deposit the lender wants, and find out whether the size of the deposit affects the interest rate of the loan.
 Sometimes a lender will give you a better rate of interest if you put down a larger deposit.
-This is mainly because you're less of a risk, and the lender already has some of it's money secured in the property.
+A smaller deposit may also mean that you have to pay a lenders mortgage insurance (LMI) premium.

 The quickest way to repay your mortgage and save money in interest is to make overpayments whenever possible.
 Double check your lender is happy for you to do this without penalty.
 Some lenders charge an admin fee to process the additional payment.
 Whilst you're on the subject of overpayments you should also find out whether your monthly payments adjust in line with any additional payments you make.

-8. What documents will you need to provide?
+7. What documents will I need to provide?

-Normally lenders need to see 3 - 4 months worth of bank statements, along with a couple of forms of I.D, and proof of your assets and liabilities.
+Normally lenders need to see three to four months' worth of bank statements, along with a couple of forms of I.D, and proof of your assets and liabilities.
 Ask whether your lender has any other requirements as this will speed up your application process.
 Read our home loan checklist for more information

 In the property market a few days can make a big difference.
 Try to get an estimate of how long the application process will take, and don't try to settle on a property too early into the process.
-It's a good idea to get a decision in principle before you go hunting for the home of your dreams.
+It's a good idea to get a pre-approval before you go hunting for the home of your dreams.